njustesen/TRTS/starcraft/terran.md

 **Abilities**:
 - _Hovering_
 - _Resource Gathering_: SCVs can collect 1 mineral (max. one per mineral field) or 1 gas (requires an assimilaor) in the income phase.
 - _Constructing_: SCVs can contruct a building by paying its cost.
-The SCV and the buildings under constructions cannot be used before the Deployment phas and the building has half HP (rounded down).
+The SCV and the buildings under constructions cannot be used before the Deployment phase and the building has half HP (rounded down).
 - _Reparing_: SCVs can repair any Terran building or mech unit for 1 mineral giving them up to 3 lost HP.

 ## Buildings